Heritage Creek Farm & Education Center

 Forest Classroom - Lower Farm

-The Forest Classroom provides an open air space on the lower farm.
-Our Art Barn is located in this outbuilding.
+The Forest Classroom provides an open-air space on the lower farm.
+This building is use for Art and STEM and medium sized group activities.

 Little Seeds Classroom/Deck-Lower Farm